ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/storing-entities.dotnet.markdown

-# Session : Storing entities in session
+# Session : Storing Entities in Session

 To store entities inside the **session** object, use one of the three `Store` methods.

 ## Syntax

-First overload: stores entity in session, then extracts Id from entity or generates a new one if it is not available.
+First overload: Stores the entity in a session, then extracts the Id from the entity or generates a new one if it's not available.

 {CODE store_entities_1@ClientApi\Session\StoringEntities.cs /}

-Second overload: stores entity in session with given id.
+Second overload: Stores the entity in a session with given id.

 {CODE store_entities_2@ClientApi\Session\StoringEntities.cs /}

-Third overload: stores entity in session with given id, forces concurrency check with given change vector.
+Third overload: Stores the entity in a session with given id, forces concurrency check with given change vector.

 {CODE store_entities_3@ClientApi\Session\StoringEntities.cs /}